Feyerabend/cc/ch08/sec8.5/README.md

 ```

 It is the overlap between the information in *X* and
-the information in *Y*--the shared content that survives the channel.
+the information in *$Y$*--the shared content that survives the channel.

 ![Overlap](./../assets/image/circle.png)